 ACTIVITY POTENTIAL HAZARDS DEGREE OF RISK EXISTING CONTROLS ADDITIONAL ACTION REQUIRED Vehicle Integrity Road traffic accident, fire, prosecution.
-Company specific Robust procurement processes and pre- qualification of suppliers.
+Company specific Robust procurement processes and prequalification of suppliers.
 Supplier audit.
 Road Traffic Act.
 Complaint procedure for staff.
 Continuing audit.
 Staff Competence Road traffic accident.
-Company specific Robust procurement processes and pre- qualification of suppliers.
+Company specific Robust procurement processes and prequalification of suppliers.
 Supplier audit On site monitoring.
 Staff working time Fatigue leading to road traffic accident.
-Company specific Robust procurement processes and pre- qualification of suppliers.
+Company specific Robust procurement processes and prequalification of suppliers.
 Supplier audit.
 Tachographs for bus drivers.
 Continuing audit.
 Monitoring of the supplier Staff fitness for duty Road traffic accident due to impairment through alcohol and/or drugs.
 Company specific Enforcement of drugs and alcohol policy for contractors.
 Road Traffic Act.
 Random monitoring of contractor staff for alcohol and drugs.
 Route Planning Driver speeding or lack of route knowledge resulting in road traffic accident.
-Company specific Robust procurement and planning policy prior to planned work.
+Weather affecting the route planning Company specific Robust procurement and planning policy prior to planned work.
 Route plan specific to type of transport used e.g. double decker/single decker bus.
 Tachographs on buses.
 Monitoring by company representative on the day.
 Complaint procedure for staff.
-Transport of Passengers Slip, trip and fall accidents whilst board and alighting and on-board buses.
+Plans for dealing with poor weather Transport of Passengers Slip, trip and fall accidents whilst board and alighting and on-board buses.
 Company specific Staff assistance for boarding & alighting Boarding and alighting to be undertaken at suitable locations.
 Interior cleanliness of buses and taxis.
 Monitoring of accident rates and implementation of remedial actions.
 Lighting and shelter is assessed Carriage of dogs or other animals Driver distraction, bites and biohazards.
 Company specific Policy ensuring that animals are secured and controlled.
 Transport of Staff Slip, trip and fall accidents whilst board and alighting and on-board buses.
 Company specific Boarding and alighting to be undertaken at suitable locations.
 Interior cleanliness of buses and taxis.
 Monitoring of accident rates and implementation of remedial actions.
-Loose item/load Items hitting passenger/staff in the event of a sudden stop/accident.
-Company specific Luggage to be stored in boot or luggage hold.
-Vehicle with enough luggage space Staff are available to help direct and help passenger with luggage
+Loose item/load Items hitting passenger/staff in the event of a sudden Company specific Luggage to be stored in boot or luggage hold.
+Staff are available to help direct and help passenger with luggage stop/accident. , Vehicle with enough luggage space stop/accident. verilele with eneugh laggage space